-AUC aims to admit 300 students per year.
+AUC aims to admit 300 students per year, with around 50% being Science majors.
 Both Dutch and international students are encouraged to apply.
 AUC is committed to non-discrimination, welcomes students from all backgrounds and persuasions, and selects based on academic interest and performance.
-To further promote equality of access to the programme, the AUC Scholarship Fund awards scholarships to talented students who require financial support to study at AUC.
+To support equal access to the programme, the AUC Scholarship Fund provides scholarships to talented students requiring financial assistance.

 All applications are assessed on their merits in a review process.
 The whole application dossier is taken into consideration, with due attention given to students' academic abilities.